donghao51/MOOSA/README.md

 </div>

-Our proposed MOOSA framework for Multimodal Open-Set Domain Generalization.
+Our proposed MOOSA framework for Multimodal Open-Set Domain Generalization and Adaptation.

 ## Code
 The code was tested using `Python 3.10.13`, `torch 2.3.1+cu121` and `NVIDIA GeForce RTX 3090`, more dependencies are in `requirement.txt`.